-- simple actuator control through joystick and keyboard, and sensor readout at the PC, but without feedback control (will demonstrate mode 2 operation, this is the bare minimum to avoid failing the project) - version including yaw feedback control (will demonstrate mode 2+4, without lift-off) - version including full feedback control (will demonstrate mode 2+4+5 stabilization, with tethered lift-off). - wireless version (will demonstrate mode 2+4+5 stabilization, with wireless lift-off).
+- version including full feedback control (will demonstrate mode 5 operation with fused angle information from the motion sensor module).
+This is the bare minimum to avoid failing the project. - raw version including full feedback control (will demonstrate operation using raw accelerometer and gyro readings). - height control (will demonstrate height stabilization). - wireless version (will demonstrate stabilization, with wireless control).
 Obviously, this mode will earn the most credits, but is only allowed when tethered mode has been demonstrated to have sufficient quality/stability.